 Current Honors students are eligible for several scholarships available through the Honors program, including partial tuition scholarships, research mentorships, merit-based scholarships, and the Bone Scholarship, the highest honor an Illinois State undergraduate can receive.

-For more information on scholarships for current Honors students, see Current Honors Student Scholarships.
+For more information on scholarships for current Honors students, see the Honor's Program Scholarships page.

 The Honors Program offers various ways to get involved with other Honors students and the community.
 A few of these ways are listed below.

 The mission of Sigma Tau Delta is to encourage scholarship in English studies and to engage in related community service.

 The Honors Student Organization gives Honors students an opportunity to get to know each other and get involved in their campus and community through social events.